You can translate the content of this page by selecting a language in the box below:

 Council is starting work on a Highpoint Parking Plan to guide future parking in and around the Highpoint Major Activity Centre to meet the needs of residents and local businesses.

-We have started some initial thinking about how we can improve streets for people via an Options and Strategy Report, which is available in the Document Library.
+We have started initial thinking about how we can improve streets for people via an Options and Strategy Report, which is available in the Document Library.
 This includes:

 • encouraging the use of sustainable and active transport